AdiAddons/AdiButtonAuras/doc/RulesRef.md

 **`SharedSimpleBuffs { buff1, ..., buffN }`**
 >List of buffs cast by anyone on any ally, where only one of that kind is possible (i.e. Soulstone)
 * `buff1` ... `buffN` - buff id (_number_)
-    The provider spell ids are the same as the buff ids.

 ***